 Elliot Coues wrote, “On most occasions, Captain Clark showed himself possessed of rare judgment and fortitude.
 Today, however, he was not up to the mark, and the cowardly wife-beating tenderfoot still lived.”

-Toussaint was a trader who’d grown up knowing the business.
-His great-grandfather began trading in 1688.
+Toussaint grew up in the fur trade business — his great-grandfather began trading in 1688.
 Toussaint signed a three-year contract in 1793 to winter on the Assiniboine River in Manitoba for the North West Company.
-In 1803 he and Alexander Henry the Younger co-managed Fort Pembina (switched alliances to American Fur Company), having worked up from engagé to interpreter to trader to fort manager.
+In 1803 he and Alexander Henry the Younger co-managed Fort Pembina (switching alliances to American Fur Company, because the North West Company was British, extracting furs on American soil).
+He worked up from engagé to interpreter to trader to fort manager.
 His salary then was £300-400 per year.

 By 1804 he’d settled into a Hidatsa village as an interpreter.
 He would not have been tolerated by the tribe if he wasn’t a friend and an asset.